osadeg/osadeg/README.md

 ### Hi there 👋
+Welcome to my GitHub, feel free to look around as more changes are been made.
 <!--
 **osadeg/osadeg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.